Iadvd/RetrocomputingZXSpectrum/GameExamples/TapProjects/ZXSpectrum128kLauncher/README.md

 https://confluence.atlassian.com/doc/setting-the-java_home-variable-in-windows-8895.html

+Caveat #2: please be aware that Java 9 and greater Oracle versions are not so 100% compatible, so sometimes even having a correct version of Java 11 installed on the computer it could happen that it does not work.
+We apologize if it is your case.

-Caveat #2: is a very well known issue that some antivirus are very strict regarding the wrapped .jar .exe files and sometimes a false warning of virus detection appears.
+Caveat #3: is a very well known issue that some antivirus are very strict regarding the wrapped .jar .exe files and sometimes a false warning of virus detection appears.